React SDK quickstart

 2. Create the flag delivery rule

-Make a targeted delivery rule for the "on" variation for the product_sort flag.
-A targeted delivery lets you gradually release a feature flag to users but with the flexibility to roll it back if you encounter bugs.
+Make a targeted delivery rule for the On variation for the product_sort flag.
+A targeted delivery lets you gradually release a feature flag to users, but with the flexibility to roll it back if you encounter bugs.

-- Click Add Rule and select Targeted Delivery.
+Click Add Rule and select Targeted Delivery.

-- From the Deliver drop-down, select On.
+From the Deliver drop-down list, select the On variation.

 3. Run your sample app

-Run the react application using yarn start
+Run the react application using

 Flag on.
 User number 6998 saw flag variation: on and got products sorted by: popular_first config variable as part of flag rule: targeted_delivery